ZhouQiangwei/pydmtools/README.md

     >>> bm.getvalues("chr1", 0, 3)
     [0.10000000149011612, 0.20000000298023224, 0.30000001192092896]

 The list produced will always contain one value for every base in the range specified.
-If a particular base has no associated value in the bigWig file then the returned value will be `nan`.
+If a particular base has no associated value in the BM file then the returned value will be `nan`.

     >>> bm.getvalues("chr1", 0, 4)
     [0.10000000149011612, 0.20000000298023224, 0.30000001192092896, nan]